FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 and ensure that the properties form is expanded by clicking on the small arrow symbol :guilabel:`>|` on the upper left corner (2).

+Please note that some configuration options are only available when the advanced options are displayed by clicking the :guilabel:`Show advanced options` button in the upper right corner.
+These options are mainly for experienced TYPO3 developers (3).

 .. figure:: ../Images/UserManual/modeler-start-extension-a.png
    :width: 200px
    :align: left